DanielBatesUK/cloudflare-api-dns-dynamic-ip/README.md

 ### Prerequisite: Install cURL

 For this script to work you will need to have cURL installed.
-If you don't have installed, run this command to install it.
+If you don't have it installed, run this command to install it.

 ```Shell
 sudo apt-get install curl